-Give up the prison you’ve built over your guts and a way out of prison we’ve built of the earth will open up.
-Free your mind and your arse, my arse, everybody’s arse, will follow.
+Give up the prison you’ve built over your guts and a way out of the prison we’ve built of the earth will open up.
+Free your mind and your arse will follow.
 Die now and avoid the rush.

 This is normal.